Newbury F.C.

 Newbury Football Club are a football club based in Newbury, Berkshire, England.
-They are currently members of the Hellenic League and play their homes games at the Lambourn Sports Ground.
+They are currently members of the Thames Valley Premier League and play their homes games at Faraday Road.

 History

-Newbury was originally formed in 2002 as the Saturday side for A.F.C.
-Newbury and entered into the Reading League Division 4, winning it in its debut season.
+The club was originally formed in 2002 as Old London Apprentice, and entered into the Reading League Division 4, winning it in its debut season.
 In the next two years, the club had won successive promotions and this culminated in arriving in Division 1 of the Reading League.
+They were then renamed O.L.A.
+Newbury in 2005.